BranchTaken/Hemlock/doc/design/syntax.md

   significant, and the rules for what constitutes acceptable indentation are quite flexible.
 The details changed a bit between Python 2 and 3 to reduce ways in which tab width could obscure code meaning.
-- [Haskell](https://www.haskell.org/) requires continuation of an expressions to be indented more than its beginning token.
+- [Haskell](https://www.haskell.org/) requires continuation of an expression to be indented more than its beginning token.
 The rules are simple and consistent; the biggest common pitfall is that if a multi-line expression starts on a line with preceding tokens that change length, the entire expression must be re-indented during refactoring.